BUSTERS GOLF SOCIETY MAY 2017 REPORT - The Leader Newspaper

-As usual we played our monthly stableford game on the first Friday of the month , this month it was played at a favourite course of ours , the Seve designed Alicante golf course , as customary it was a pleasure to play there.
+As usual we played our monthly stableford game on the first Friday of the month , this month it was played at a favourite course of ours , the Seve designed Alicante golf course.

-Onto our results Alicante has six par threes six par fours and six par fives , for our N T Ps on those par threes were hole three R. Burton , hole twelve H Beddows , hole fifteen P Ives and the sixth and seventeenth were taken by T. Goldsmith all N T Ps won a sleeve of balls , in third place was Nikki Ead with thirty one points losing to B Peters who had the same score but winning by means of a better back nine and in first place was T Goldsmith who scored thirty seven points , second and third places received Rioja wine , our winner being awarded with a bottle of Smirnoff Vodka.
+Onto our results Alicante has six par threes six par fours and six par fives , for our N T Ps on those par threes were hole three R. Burton , hole twelve H Beddows , hole fifteen P Ives and the sixth and seventeenth were taken by T. Goldsmith all N T Ps won a sleeve of balls , in third place was Nikki Ead with thirty one points losing to B Peters who had the same score but winning by means of a better back nine and in first place was T Goldsmith who scored thirty seven points , second and third places received Rioja wine.

 Can I take this opportunity to thank Rik , Lisa and the Staff at Quesadas Mini Bar which is located close to the arches in Quesada , for looking after us on our return to the bar for our presentation and providing us with our usual sausage , chips with bread and butter that we followed with a couple of the bars excellent and sensibly priced beers .